 Filipino gymnast who won 2 Olympic golds in Paris gets hero’s welcome and free buffets for life

-MANILA, Philippines (AP) — Filipino gymnast Carlos Yulo, who won two gold medals in the Paris Olympics, flew home to a hero’s welcome Tuesday with a planned national tribute by the president and donors pledging more than $1 million worth of cash and gifts, including a resort house and free lunch buffets for life.
+MANILA, Philippines (AP) — Filipino gymnast Carlos Yulo, who won two gold medals in the Paris Olympics, flew home to a hero’s welcome Tuesday with a nationally televised tribute by the president and donors pledging more than $1 million worth of cash and gifts, including a resort house and free lunch buffets for life.

 The 24-year-old’s wins in the men’s floor exercise and vault were the largest victory ever by a Filipino athlete since the Philippines joined the Games a century ago.
 Two Filipino boxers, Nesthy Petecio and Aira Villegas, won bronze medals in women’s boxing in Paris.

-Cash and gifts pledged by the government, business tycoons and leading Philippine corporations for Yulo, including a condominium unit and a resort house south of Manila, would amount to more than 58 million pesos ($1 million).
-Prominent companies offered free pizzas, ice cream and lunch and dinner buffets for life.
+Cash and gifts pledged separately by other government offices, business tycoons and leading Philippine corporations for Yulo include a condominium unit and a resort house south of Manila, amounting to more than 58 million pesos ($1 million).
+Prominent companies offered free pizzas, ice cream and lunch and dinner buffets for life, along with free domestic and international flights.

-A celebratory parade for Yulo and the other athletes on Wednesday along Manila’s main streets is expected to draw thousands of people.
-It will pass near a poor community where he grew up and first trained in gymnastics with his siblings in a public gym, where a coach first noticed the impressive skills of the then-7-year-old.
+A celebratory parade for the athletes on Wednesday along Manila’s main streets is expected to draw thousands of people.
+It will pass near a poor community where Yulo grew up and first trained in gymnastics with his siblings in a public gym, where a coach noticed the impressive skills of the then-7-year-old.

 “I’ll welcome him with a hug and we’ll jump together in joy,” Rodrigo Frisco, a 74-year-old relative, told The Associated Press in the neighborhood where the gold medalist has become a poster boy for hope.
 “Who would believe that these narrow alleys and small houses would produce a champion?”